 Every student in the MFA program is supported for three years by an annual $13,000 graduate assistantship.
 MFA candidates teach two courses each semester in composition, business and professional writing, and/or creative writing, or are otherwise given an equivalent assignment in the university’s writing center.
 The program also offers a few opportunities for students fulfill their graduate assistantships through administrative duties to the English department or literary editing internships with Interim and Witness.
 Students are paid monthly from September through May and are not expected to teach during the summer.

-Graduate assistants may opt to enroll in the student health insurance program.
+Graduate assistants may choose to enroll in the student health insurance program.
 Depending on the funding sources, GAs may receive $1,000 toward the annual health insurance premium.
 Visit the Student Health Center to learn more about student health insurance.

 Out-of-state graduate students who become graduate assistants are not required to pay out-of-state tuition while under GA contract.
 It should be noted, however, that out-of-state tuition is waived only during the time the student holds an assistantship.
-Hence, once a student is no longer a GA, he or she will be considered an out-of-state student (and pay out-of-state tuition), unless he/she has applied for and received Nevada residency, as defined in the residency regulations established by the Board of Regents.
+Hence, once a student is no longer a GA, he or she will be considered an out-of-state student (and pay out-of-state tuition), unless that student has applied for and received Nevada residency, as defined in the residency regulations established by the Board of Regents.

 For a full explanation of benefits to graduate assistants, visit the benefits portion of the Graduate College web site.